2023 Most Popular Visual & Performing Arts Master's Degree Schools in the Plains States Region

 Women make up 59% of the visual and performing arts majors at the school.

 Minneapolis College of Art and Design did quite well in this year’s ranking of the most popular places for visual and performing arts students to get a master’s degree.
 It came in at #8 on the list.
-Located in the large city of Minneapolis, MCAD is a private not-for-profit college with a fairly small student population.
+Located in the large city of Minneapolis, MCAD is a private not-for-profit school with a small student population.

 About 72% of the students majoring in visual and performing arts at the school are women while 28% are male.